Akoustis: Litigation Shock Drives 363 Sales and a Liquidating Chapter 11 Plan

 What was the Qorvo litigation outcome and why did it matter to the bankruptcy?

-The case proceeded on a cash collateral framework rather than a large new-money DIP facility, using a budgeted structure to fund operations through the sale process.
+Did the debtors obtain DIP financing, or did they proceed on cash collateral?
+The case proceeded on a cash collateral framework rather than a large new-money DIP facility, as described in the Cash Collateral Motion, using a budgeted structure to fund operations through the sale process.

 How did the 363 sale process work and who bought the main business?